clairedornic/Wishlit-movies/README.md

 ## Feedback

-With more time, I would have liked to make progress on the tasks in this test.
-Specifically, I would have focused on completing the UI with careful attention to the interactions outlined in the Figma design.
-Additionally, I would have worked on the tasks related to the functional aspects of the application.
-I found the test to be very comprehensive, and I only wished I had more time to complete it.
+I found the test to be very comprehensive and interesting, and I only wished I had more time to complete it.